©iStock.com/markhonosvitaly

 ©Utekhina Anna/Shutterstock.com

-To convey their happiness, dogs typically employ high-pitched barks.
-This can be considered a cry for joy.
+To convey their happiness, dogs typically employ high-pitched barks, generally considered a cry for joy.
 Many cats who are joyful make loud purring sounds as well as high-pitched meows.

 In Conclusion

-The ritual of making tears while crying is something that is claimed to be uniquely human, however other claims may suggest otherwise.
-And, although the rituals we rely on to find consolation in loss are impossible to recreate, animals certainly share our experience of joy and grief.
-They are also capable of crying in relation to emotion.
+Making tears while crying is claimed to be uniquely human, however, other claims suggest otherwise.
+Even if crying wet tears belongs solely to humans, animals certainly share our experience of joy and grief.
+They are capable of crying in relation to emotion.

 Perhaps most shocking is the role that many animal populations play in their grieving.
-Learning how many of them turn to their pack for support is amazing.
-Although their mourning patterns and displays of delight may not always mirror ours, animal emotions can be a moving, beautiful testament to the sensation of joy and grief we all share throughout the course of our lives.
+The fact that many of them turn to their pack for support is amazing.
+Although their mourning patterns and displays of delight do not always mirror ours, animal emotions can be a moving, beautiful testament to the sensation of joy and grief we share throughout the broader animal kingdom.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.